luisfantozzialvarez/ta_microeconometrics/4_regression_discontinuity_design/rdd.md

 ![](rdd_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

-The plot above comptues a histogram for the running variable.
+The plot above computes a histogram for the running variable.
 The lines in this case come from the __local polynomial__ density regression of Cattaneo et al. (not a global polynomial!; function defaults to local quadratic regression); and the shaded areas correspond to robust (i.e. accounting for variance due to bias estimation) bias-corrected CIs.

 ## References